Bogdanp/personal-website/content/post/ann-marionette.md

 tags: ["announcements", "marionette", "racket"]
 ---

-I just released the first version of [marionette] (named after [the protocol] it implements), a Racket library that lets you remotely control the Firefox web browser.
+I just released the first version of [marionette][marionette] (named after [the protocol] it implements), a Racket library that lets you remotely control the Firefox web browser.
 Think "puppeteer", but for Firefox.

 <!--more-->